 The energy company knew this shift would result in a massive amount of data coming into their systems, and they thought they were ready for it.
 They understood the complexities of managing and leveraging data from the Internet of Things (IoT), such as the high velocity at which data must be ingested and the need for time-based data aggregations.
 They rolled out an IoT platform with big data and analytics tools to help them make progress toward their objectives of high-quality, efficient, and safe service.

-This article looks at how the company migrated their system to MongoDB Atlas in order to handle the massive influx of data.
+This article examines how the company migrated its system to MongoDB Atlas in order to handle the massive influx of data.

 Migrating to MongoDB Atlas

 The energy company decided to migrate to MongoDB Atlas for several reasons.
-Atlas’ online archive, combined with the ability to create time-series sharded collections, makes Atlas an ideal fit for IoT data, as does the flexibility of the document data model.
-Additionally, a Cosmos DB-compatible API would minimize the impact on application code and make it easier to migrate applications.
+Atlas’s online archive, combined with the ability to create time-series sharded collections, makes Atlas an ideal fit for IoT data, as does the flexibility of the document data model.
+Additionally, an API that was compatible with the existing database would minimize the impact on application code and make it easier to migrate applications.

 In working with the energy company to perform the migration, the PeerIslands team faced two particular challenges:

 The large volume of data.
-Initial snapshotting of the data would take about one day.
+Initial snap-shotting of the data would take about a day.

 The application had significant write loads.
 On average, it was writing about 12,000 messages per second.
 However, the load was unevenly distributed, with spikes when devices would “wake up” and report their status.

-These two factors quickly generated close to 20 million change events in Cosmos DB that had to be synced to MongoDB.
-Meanwhile, new data was constantly being written into the Cosmos DB source.
+These two factors quickly generated close to 20 million change events that had to be synced to MongoDB.
+Meanwhile, new data was constantly being written into the source.

-PeerIslands’ Cosmos2Atlas tool uses mongodump and mongorestore for one-time data migration and MongoDB Kafka Connector for real-time data synchronization.
-By using Apache Kafka, the Cosmos2Atlas tool was able to handle the large amount of change stream data and successfully manage the migration.
+PeerIslands’ migration tool uses mongodump and mongorestore for one-time data migration and MongoDB Kafka Connector for real-time data synchronization.
+By using Apache Kafka, the migration tool was able to handle the large amount of change stream data and successfully manage the migration.

-To address the complexity of the migration, PeerIslands also enhanced the Cosmos2Atlas tool with additional capabilities:
+To address the complexity of the migration, PeerIslands also enhanced the migration tool with additional capabilities:

 Parallelize the Kafka change stream processing using partitions.
 The Kafka partitioning strategy was in sync with the target Atlas sharding strategy.